 Taking Seriously the Warnings About Falling Away

-Over and over we are warned about falling away, encouraged to endure to the end.
-Why would that be if there were no possibility of falling.
-All of these passages are directed at believers, at people who were currently following Christ, who were saved.
+Over and over, we are warned about falling away, encouraged to endure to the end.
+Why would that be if there were no possibility of falling?
+All of these passages are directed at believers, at people who were following Christ and believed to be saved.
 Those who claim that salvation cannot be lost acknowledge that these are indeed warnings.
 But that the warnings are effective and true believers will heed them and thus not be lost.
 But that would seem to leave open the possibility that if the warnings had not been given, believers could have fallen and once again become lost.
 Nor does it explain 1 Timothy 1:19-20 where Hymenaeus and Alexander have rejected faith and been shipwrecked; the warnings seemed ineffective in at least their case.

 The Necessity of Persisting Faith